lnarasim/geekshub_python_bootcamp/topics/python_introduction/python_introduction.md

 * starts with _ (underscore), alphabet
 * followed by _, alphabet, numbers
 * cannot be keywords or reserved words
+* Any number of characters
+* Case sensitive

 ---